Phonon-mediated Hydrodynamic Transport in a Weyl Semimetal: The model

 On the other hand, phonon emission and absorption by electrons is a well-known mechanism \cite{Ziman:100360, Lavasani19} leading to $\tau_\sigma \ne \tau_\kappa$ and an explicit violation of the WF law at small temperatures.
 At large temperatures however, the WF law is restored.
 Details on the derivation of these conclusions are given in \cite{SupplementaryMaterial}.
 We also show that, at temperatures above the Bloch-Gr\"uneisen temperature $T_\textrm{BG}$,

-where the difference in temperature regimes comes from the fact that for $T \ll T_\textrm{BG,W} \equiv 2cb$, chirality-breaking phonon absorption/emission is suppressed as real/thermal phonons do not have enough energy to make the jump between valleys.
+where the difference in temperature regimes comes from the fact that for $T \ll T_\textrm{BG,W} \equiv 2cb$, chirality-breaking phonon absorption/emission is suppressed as real/thermal phonons do not have enough energy to make the jump between valleys Here we have defined a second Bloch-Grüneisen temperature $T_\textrm{BG,W}$ associated to the distance between the two fermion valleys \cite{buccheri22}.
 At temperatures $T \ll T_\textrm{BG}$ chirality-breaking processes are of course still suppressed but chirality-conserving ones lead to